pcotrim/Vocabcontrol/README.md

-Sample Flask Project for Back4app Containers This repository contains a sample Flask application designed to be deployed on Back4app Containers.
+Programmer Information: Sample Flask Project for Back4app Containers This repository contains a sample Flask application designed to be deployed on Back4app Containers.
 It serves as a template and guide to help you get started with deploying your own Flask applications on Back4app Containers.

 Project Structure ├── app.py # Main Flask application entry point ├── Dockerfile # Dockerfile for building the Docker image ├── requirements.txt # Python dependencies for the Flask application └── README.md # This readme file